 Now that I’m leaving the German Bible Belt, I have come to terms with my own Christian fundamentalist heritage.
 Religious fundamentalism is on the rise in today’s world, it seems, and it is increasingly coupled with intolerance and violence.
 This is not to say that fundamentalism is necessarily and inherently militant, which can be seen in the origin of the term “fundamentalism”.
 Between 1910 and 1915, some conservative American Christians published a series of essays called “The Fundamentals: A Testimony To The Truth”.
 In it, they attempted to refute the conclusions of liberal theologians who stressed the necessity of a historical-critical understanding of the Bible.
 The fundamentalists came up with their “five fundamentals”, which included the belief in the inerrancy of Scripture, the literal word of God.

 These conservative Christians weren’t militants.
 Their battlefield was theology, their weapons preaching and publishing, their constitution the Bible.
 However, this group has influenced numerous fundamentalist movements in the US and in Europe to this day.
-While this fundamentalism was predominantly Protestant, or evangelical, one can also point to Catholic, Jewish, and Islamic forms of fundamentalist thought and praxis.
+While this fundamentalism was predominantly Protestant, or evangelical, one could also point to Catholic, Jewish and Islamic (and other) forms of fundamentalist thought and praxis.
 Of course, my personal experience is mostly limited to Christian fundamentalism, and yet I see parallels and similarities in certain areas that are becoming increasingly dangerous in the context of political conflicts.
 In this article, I am trying to refute three misunderstandings that have crossed my path in fundamentalist circles (of different religions).
-In refuting them, I am hoping to be able to give a clear-cut Christian response:
+In refuting them, I am hoping to be able to give a reasonable Christian response:

 “Happy are those who grab your babies and smash them against the rocks.”